 A Workshop in Moodle is a peer assessment activity with many options.
 Students submit their work via an online text tool and attachments.
 There are two grades for each student: a grade for their submitted work, and a grade for their peer assessments of other students' work.
 For a summary of the Workshop activity see An Overview of the Workshop Activity in Moodle.

-- On your course page, click Turn editing on (green pencil icon , top right).
+- In the menu bar at the top your course page, select Turn editing on (green pencil icon ).
 Editing icons and links will appear.

-- On the lower-right of the Section, click + Add an activity or resource.
-The Activity chooser will open.
+- At the bottom of the section, click + Add an activity or resource.
+The Add an activity or resource pop-up will open showing a tile for each available resource or activity.

 - Click Save and return to course to return to your main course page.